google/nucleus/README.md

 ## Building from source

-For Ubuntu 14, Ubuntu 16, Ubuntu 18 and Debian 9 systems, building from source is easy.
+For Ubuntu 18, building from source is easy.
 Simply type

 ```shell
 source install.sh
 ```

+This will call `build_clif.sh`, which will build CLIF from scratch as well.

 For all other systems, you will need to first install CLIF by following the instructions at [https://github.com/google/clif#installation](https://github.com/google/clif#installation) before running install.sh.
 You'll need to run this command with Python 3.6 or 3.7.
+If you don't want to build CLIF binaries on your own, you can consider using pre-built CLIF binaries (see
+[an example here](https://github.com/google/nucleus/blob/v0.5.6/install.sh#L143-L152)).
+Note that we don't plan to update these pre-built CLIF binaries, so we recommend building CLIF binaries from scratch.

 Note that install.sh extensively depends on apt-get, so it is unlikely to run without extensive modifications on non-Debian-based systems.